fb-co/devsbunker/important_todo.md

 -   [x] Add likeAmt and more options menu to project cards (mobile & desktop)

+-   [ ] new notifications are immediately marked as read for some reason.
+Ive tried to login with account X, like Y's post, logout and login as Y. The notification of the like was already marked as read

 ## Low Priority

 -   [x] Optimize notification bell, and make a standardized component (ill do this)